 This two-bay unit can create a mirrored backup of your stuff (duplicating your data on both drives), using RAID configuration.
 That's quite an advanced feature for a consumer box and you do pay quite a lot for that capability and WD's user-friendly presentation, including an easy-to-master, browser-based control screen.

 This is a 4TB unit (6, 8, and 16TB units are also available).
-For extra piece of mind, you can also back up the contents to Dropbox.
+For extra peace of mind, you can also back the contents up to Dropbox.

 7. Synology DiskStation DS216j 2 Bay Desktop Network Attached Storage

 Capacity: N/A | Interface: Gigabit Ethernet, 2 x USB 3.0 | Features: Dual core CPU, DskStation Manager OS, remote cloud access